Join SureSmile and Get $500 Off Treatment. Call (218) 773-3004.

 What causes gum disease?

-Gum disease is primarily caused by plaque buildup due to poor oral hygiene.
-Other factors, such as smoking, genetics, and certain medical conditions, can also increase your risk.
+Gum disease is most often caused by plaque buildup from inadequate oral hygiene.
+Other factors such as smoking, genetics, certain medications, and medical conditions can also increase your risk.

 Is gum disease reversible?